 Every freshman has been assigned a Peer Learning Consultant/Mentor to guide them during their freshman year.
 The PLCs are prominent leaders on campus that have been trained in AVID Socratic tutoring methods and peer mentoring.
 We are very proud to have them mentor our freshman students.

 - PLC mentors reach out to new freshman to welcome, notify and inform them of HT- FYE events before they step foot on campus.

 - The PLC mentors attend freshman seminar with their mentees and help guide students through Capstone Project.

 - They host weekly study hall sessions to tutor their mentees and provide individual learning consultations.

 - Develop and coordinate co-curricular events and activities for our freshmen students.

 - Are basically, your big brother or sister on campus.

 Ram Radar Early Alerts

 Ram Radar Early Alert is a program of student centered intervention and follow-ups for students identified as having academic and/or personal difficulties.
 The program proactively provides feedback from instructors to the advisers (freshman seminar) and mentors (Peer Learning Consultants) to help students seek and receive student support services and other recommended actions that will help them succeed.

 The First Year Experience program provides our HT first year students with purposeful and structured out-of-class educational experiences.
-Co-curricular programming is designed to compliment reinforce the declared learning goals of their capstone project and core curriculum courses.
-These experiences are to designed with the hopes of exposing our students to authors, physicians, philosophers and … perspectives that will inspire our students to pursue their purpose with passion!
+Co-curricular programming is designed to compliment and reinforce the declared learning goals of their capstone project and core curriculum courses.
+These experiences are designed with the hope of exposing our students to authors, physicians, philosophers and … perspectives that will inspire our students to pursue their purpose with passion!